AyanAhmedKhan/AyanAhmedKhan/readme.md

     super();
     this.name = "Ayan Ahmed Khan";
     this.title = "Full-Stack Developer & AI Engineer";
-    this.education = "B.Tech in IoT & AI, MITS Gwalior";
+    this.education = "B.Tech in IoT, MITS Gwalior";
     this.location = "India 🇮🇳";
   }